Healthy Homes Assessment Grenada Village

 Fines for Failing to Comply

-Since the 1st July of 2021, when a brand new or renewed tenancy is signed for a Grenada Village rental property, all Healthy Homes compliance items have to be completed inside of 90 days.
+Since the 1st July of 2021, if a new or renewed tenancy is signed for a Grenada Village rental property, all Healthy Homes compliance items must be taken care of within 90 days.

-Since the 1st July of 2021, when a new or renewed tenancy is signed on the Grenada Village rental property, all Healthy Homes compliance work must be done within 90 days.
+Since the 1st July of 2021, once a new, renewed or varied contract is signed on the Grenada Village rental property, all Healthy Homes compliance work must be done by the end of 90 days.

-Anyone can request details regarding the Healthy Homes Standard and how they relate to the property they are living in.
-If the landlord or property manager fails to supply the required information within 21 days from getting the notice, the tenant will be issued an infringement notice and be fined upto $750.
+Any tenant may request information about the Healthy Homes Standard and how they relate to the property they live in.
+If the landlord or property manager is unable to supply the required information within 21 days of getting the notice, the tenant may be issued an infringement notice and could be fined up to $750.

-Additionally, there is also a penalty of as much as $900 for landlords or property managers providing a false or false Healthy Homes Statement of Compliance or information.
-The person who is liable for this fine is the person who is named on the lease agreement as the person who is letting the property out It could also be the landlord’s name or the company that manages the property.
+In addition, there is also a penalty as much as $900 for landlords and property managers who have provided a false or incorrect Healthy Homes Statement of Compliance or other information.
+The person responsible for this fine is the one who is listed on the tenancy contract as the person letting the property out It could also be the name of the landlord or the property management company.

-All the information on the Statement of Compliance needs to be correct when the tenancy contract is signed, and ideally it must be updated throughout the duration of the tenancy when any related work is completed.
+All information in the Compliance Statement requirements to be correct when the tenancy agreement is executed, and it is updated throughout the tenancy as any related work is completed.

-It is also important to remember that a landlord who own multiple rental properties could face more severe penalties for not complying.
-The highest penalties are given for the most serious violations, and landlords who own more than six properties could be penalised up to $50,000, or as high as $100,000 in the case of hearing claims.
+It’s important to note that a landlord who own several rental properties can face greater penalties for non-compliance.
+The most severe penalties are given for serious breaches.
+Landlords with six or more properties can be fined up to $50,000, and even as high as $100,000 in hearing claims.

-Clearly, failure to adhere to requirements of Healthy Homes requirements can hit your pocket with huge fines, in addition to still being required to comply with the regulations.
-Don’t take a chance with your rental property Contact us now and make arrangements to have a house inspection performed on the rental property you are renting.
+If you fail to adhere to the Healthy Homes requirements can hit your pocket hard, with large fines in addition to still having to meet compliance.
+Don’t risk your rental property Contact us now and request a house assessment done on your rental property.

-One in three households rent from New Zealand and Grenada Village, and research suggests that rental homes are more likely to be older, colder, have less efficient heating, and generally have lower standard than those owned by owners.
+One in three households rent the property in New Zealand and Grenada Village, and research suggests that rental houses are likely to be colder, older and are not as efficient heating, and generally are of lower standard than those owned by owners.

-The damp, cold and mouldy houses are linked to negative well-being outcomes, particularly for diseases like colds and asthma, as well as cardiovascular conditions.
-Furthermore, people who experience four or more key issues with their housing often have poor life satisfaction and lower mental health.
+The damp, cold and mouldy houses are associated with negative health outcomes, especially for diseases like colds and influenza, asthma, and cardiovascular conditions.
+In addition, people who experience at least four major issues with their housing often have low life satisfaction and reduced mental health.

-Improve the quality of Grenada Village rental property will allow tenants to enjoy improved physical and mental health as well as lessen disruptions to their work, education and daily life due to illness.
-Your investment is also safeguarded from mildew, mould and damp damages, which means lower costs for maintenance in the long run.
+Improve the quality of Grenada Village rental property will allow tenants to enjoy improved mental and physical health, and lessen the disturbance to learning, work and living due to diseases.
+Your investment will also be better safeguarded from mildew, mould and damp damages, which means lower maintenance costs in the long-term.

-The Healthy Homes Standards are a list of specific and minimum standards for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught stopping within Grenada Village rental properties.
+The Healthy Homes Standard is a list of the specific and minimum standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, as well as Draught-stopping in Grenada Village rental properties.

-Begin now by calling about receiving a Grenada Village Healthy Home assessment on your rental property today.
+Begin now by calling about the Grenada Village Healthy Home assessment on your rental property today.

 healthy homes assessment compliance